CopernicaMarketingSoftware/AMQP-CPP/README.md

 The ConnectionHandler class has a method onData() that is called by the library every time that it wants to send out data.
 We've explained that it is up to you to implement that method.
+Inside your ConnectionHandler::data() method, you probably make a call to the "send()" or "write()" system call to send out the data to the RabbitMQ server.
 But what about data in the other direction?
 How does the library receive data back from RabbitMQ?

-The AMQP-CPP library does not do any IO by itself and it is therefore of course also not possible for the library to receive data from a socket.
+In this raw setup, the AMQP-CPP library does not do any IO by itself and it is therefore of course also not possible for the library to receive data from a socket.
 It is again up to you to do this.
 If, for example, you notice in your event loop that the socket that is connected with the RabbitMQ server becomes readable, you should read out that socket (for example by using the recv() system call), and pass the received bytes to the AMQP-CPP library.
 This is done by calling the parse() method in the Connection object.

-The Connection::parse() method gets two parameters, a pointer to a buffer of data received from RabbitMQ, and a parameter that holds the size of this buffer.
+The Connection::parse() method gets two parameters, a pointer to a buffer of data that you just read from the socket, and a parameter that holds the size of this buffer.
 The code snippet below comes from the Connection.h C++ header file.

 ````c++
 /**